CMHC Premium Calculator

 Is the premium added to my mortgage?

-Why does the calculator show a “real cost” over time?
+Why does the calculator show a "Real Cost" of insurance?

-Do I pay tax on the CMHC/SCHL premium?
+Do I have to pay tax on the CMHC premium?